 How long is the typical wait for paediatric occupational therapy in NSW?

 Wait times for paediatric OT in NSW vary depending on the service and your child's needs.
-Public services may have longer waiting lists than private practitioners.
-In Anna Bay, you might experience different timeframes depending on whether you're accessing services through the public health system, private practitioners, or NDIS providers.
+Public services may have longer wait lists than private practitioners.
+In Anna Bay, you might experience different timeframes depending on whether you're accessing services through the public health system, private practitioners, or NDIS-funded providers.
 It's worth contacting several providers to understand current availability in your area.

 What does a first occupational therapy appointment involve for a child?